ACSR Conductor

 Description/ Specification of ACSR Conductor

-ACSR, which stands for Aluminium Conductor Steel Reinforced, is a type of conductor used in high capacity, high voltage transmission lines for transmitting bulk power from generating stations/large substations.
-As the name suggest, these conductors have their outer layers made of aluminium strands and the core having one or more steel conductor strands. depending on the capacity and size of the conductor.
-Steel wires are galvanized to prevent corrosion.
-Since steel is having more tensile strength than aluminium, so it reinforces at the center, the main current carrying aluminium conductors.
-This prevents sagging of the conductor.
-This property makes ACSR conductors ideal for use where river crossing or a long run with minimum support is involved.
-Sometimes the length of conductor required is more than what can be made available in one reel.
-In those cases, splicing or jointing is required.
-Due to the skin effect, most of the current tend to accumulate and pass near the surface of the conductor.
-This gives the benefit that aluminium at outer layers, which is a far better conductor than steel, carry the bulk current while steel at the center gives it the mechanical properties.
-ACSR conductors have overall lower AC resistance and hence are efficient in operation.
-Various compositions of steel and aluminium strand is possible depending on the requirement of tensile strength and conduction capacity.
-This page lists the catalogues of companies offering ACSR conductors.
+ACSR, or Aluminium Conductor Steel Reinforced, is one of the conductors employed for high-capacity transmission lines of high voltage to transmit bulk power from generation stations/large sub-stations.
+The name itself indicates that these conductors have an aluminium strand as an outer layer while the core consists of a single or multiple strands of steel conductor based on the conductor capacity and size.
+Steel wires are galvanised to avoid corrosion.
+As steel possesses greater tensile strength compared to aluminium, it supports the centre, the principal current-carrying aluminium conductors.
+This avoids sagging of the conductor.
+This characteristic makes ACSR conductors suitable for application where a river crossing or long run with least support is required.
+At times the amount of required conductor is greater than can be provided in one reel.
+Under such circumstances, splicing or jointing is necessary.
+Owing to the skin effect, the majority of the current tends to concentrate and flow close to the surface of the conductor.
+This provides the advantage that aluminium at outer layers, being a much superior conductor than steel, conducts the bulk current, while steel at the centre provides it with the mechanical properties.
+ACSR conductors have lower total AC resistance and thus are effective in operation.
+Different compositions of aluminium and steel strands can be achieved based on the need for tensile strength and conduction capacity.
+This page provides catalogues of companies that supply ACSR conductors.
+DECLARATION: TEXT CONTENT IN THIS PAGE IS AI GENERATED

 Other Vendors (7) View All